Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Algorithms

 In either case, the updates are only saved starting from a prescribed index $k_0$ and the final output is sampled randomly from the saved updates.
-For more details, see~Algorithm~\ref{alg:sgm}.
-The algorithm presented here is slightly more general than the one presented in \cite{HuaLin2023}: we allow for the possibility of different stepsizes for the objective update, $\eta_k^f$, and the constraint update $\eta_k^c$, while the original method employs equal stepsizes $\eta_k^f = \eta_k^c$.
+The algorithm presented here is slightly more general than the one presented in \cite{HuaLin2023}: we allow for different stepsizes for the objective and the constraint update, while the original method employs equal stepsizes $\eta_k^f = \eta_k^c$.
+For more details, see \Cref{alg:sgm} (\Cref{sec:appx_theoretical}).